usacpcheung/timetabling-app/README.md

 - Record student unavailability, block individual teachers (while ensuring viable alternatives remain) and restrict allowable locations.
 - Group students for joint lessons.
 Each subject in the group must be taught by at least one unblocked teacher, and optional location limits can keep lessons in suitable rooms.
 - Use the batch student actions panel to add or remove blocked slots, subjects, teacher blocks, allowed locations and toggle the _Needs lessons?_ status for multiple students at once.
+- Batch changes merge with existing data for both teachers and students, ensuring only the selected fields are updated.

 ### Locations